Komodo Dragons & Indonesia

 Even with the inhabited ones, transport between the islands is NOT straightforward.

-(I looked into going to Raja Ampat and the Banda Islands.
+I looked into going to Raja Ampat and the Banda Islands.

-All - within Indonesia.)
+All - within the same country.

 But - back to the Komodo dragons.